alexgo-io/alex-v1-docs/developers/protocol-contracts/README.md

+---
-# ALEX DAO: Comprehensive Technical Design Overview
+description: ALEX DAO - Comprehensive Technical Design Overview
+---

 This document provides a detailed overview of the smart contracts that enable ALEX DeFi operations.
 We categorize these contracts based on their functionalities, explain their interactions, and describe some common technical aspects.